Touchpad not Showing in Device Manager: 5 Ways to Bring It Back

-- The touchpad driver missing issue in Device Manager can occur on new and existing laptops from HP, Dell, and Lenovo.
+- The touchpad driver missing issue in Device Manager can occur on new laptops from HP, Dell, and Lenovo.

 - To fix the problem, try updating the touchpad device driver from the manufacturer.